 I tend to describe the Elizabeth Street Garden as a missing tooth.
-To me, it looks like the street’s been suckerpunched and a magic garden has sprung forth in the gap.
-Boxed in on all sides by apartment complexes, understated restaurants, and pricey boutiques, it’s charmingly out of place in this downtown NYC neighborhood (tourists will call it SoHo; the newcomers, NoLita; and the old-timers, Little Italy).
+To me, it looks like the street’s been sucker-punched and a magic garden has sprung forth in the gap.
+Boxed in on all sides by apartments, restaurants, and pricey boutiques, it’s charmingly out of place in this downtown NYC neighborhood (tourists will call it SoHo; the newcomers, Nolita; and the old-timers, Little Italy).

-All this old world antiquity -- like the garden itself, tucked between Prince and Spring streets -- feels like some glorious mistake, a glittering urban mirage.
-It’s a secret slice of New York City that most visitors, touching down in the area for shopping and celeb-spotting, would all-too-easily overlook while, say, waiting in line at Prince Street Pizza just around the corner.
+All this old world antiquity—like the garden itself, tucked between Prince and Spring Streets—feels like some glorious mistake, a glittering urban mirage.
+It’s a secret slice of New York City that many visitors overlook while, say, waiting in line at Prince Street Pizza just around the corner.

-Normally open year-round until 5pm, Elizabeth Street Garden is temporarily closed.
-But before the coronavirus forced New Yorkers to shelter indoors, here you’d find a mix of professionals taking lunch breaks on the garden’s many folding stools.
-You’d see old-world Italians from Little Italy conversing on a bench.
+Open year-round until 6, you’ll see a mix of professionals taking their lunch breaks on the garden’s many folding stools.
+You’ll see old-world Italians from Little Italy conversing on a bench.
 A quizzical tourist or two might wander in, not quite sure what it is they’ve stumbled upon.

-For most of the 20th century, this lot on Elizabeth Street was a school yard for an adjoining elementary school, P.S.
-21. It was demolished in the ‘70s, eventually replaced with apartments in 1981, but the lot remained vacant and overgrown for nearly a decade.
+For most of the 20th century, this lot on Elizabeth Street served as the yard for an adjoining elementary school, P.S.
+21. Demolished in the ‘70s, it was eventually replaced with apartments in 1981, but the lot remained vacant and overgrown for nearly a decade.

+In fact, across the cramped streets that make up Little Italy and SoHo, ESG is the only public green space.
 “The garden is one of few spaces where I feel like I can breathe,” says Kazusa Jibiki, the manager at Lovely Day, a local Thai restaurant sitting just parallel to the Garden.
 “It’s the place where I feel most human in the neighborhood.
-Everytime I visit, I run into old friends, coworkers, and neighborhood locals.
+Every time I visit, I run into old friends, coworkers, and neighborhood locals.
 This is our only meeting space.”

 Reiver and his team have proposed alternative building sites, currently sitting vacant nearby.
 “We absolutely need truly affordable housing, but we also need community green space,” says Reiver.
 “One should never come at the expense of the other.
 Not when alternatives exist.”

-Growing up in South Brooklyn, my classmates and I would embark, not infrequently, on field trips in the literal sense: trips to fields.
-Time and time again, we were shepherded beyond city limits to revel in the wide open natural space because, our chaperones insisted, it was good for us.
+Growing up in South Brooklyn, my classmates and I would embark on field trips in the literal sense: trips to fields.
+Time and time again, we were shepherded beyond city limits to revel in the wide-open natural space because, our chaperones insisted, it was good for us.

 Plenty of studies showcase the positive effects of greenery on mental health, but the numbers are hardly necessary.
 Most New Yorkers are viscerally familiar with the restorative joy of spending a day in the park.
-And as we embark on our new normal of COVID-19, it’s more essential than ever to preserve spaces where city-dwellers can spread out, decompress, and get some air.
+And as we navigate a new normal in the midst of COVID-19, it’s more essential than ever to preserve spaces where city-dwellers can spread out, decompress, and get some air.